Boygenius: 2022–2024: Record release, activities, and hiatus

 On September 20, 2023, a music video was released for their song "Cool About It" directed by Lauren Tsai.
 On October 13, the band released their second EP The Rest, which includes four new songs.
 On November 11, 2023, the band was the musical guest on Saturday Night Live, performing two songs and appearing in a sketch with Timothée Chalamet.
 On November 17, 2023, the band collaborated with Ye Vagabonds to release a cover of "The Parting Glass", paying tribute to Sinéad O'Connor, who died on July 26 of that year.
 All proceeds were donated to the Aisling Project, Sinéad O'Connor Estate's charity of choice.
 The group received seven nominations at the 66th Annual Grammy Awards, including Album of the Year and Record of the Year, ultimately winning three, including Best Alternative Music Album.

 On February 2, 2024, the band announced an indefinite hiatus during a secret show in Los Angeles.
 They said the hiatus would last "for the foreseeable future."
-Before the final song of their set, Dacus said "this is the last song" and Baker added "not ever".
-On the red carpet of the Grammys, the band was asked what this meant for their future, with Dacus stating that she was "not convinced".
+Before the final song of their set, Dacus said, "This is the last song," prompting Baker to reply, "Not ever," clarifying that Dacus was referring to the final song of the concert rather than the band's final performance.
+At the 66th Annual Grammy Awards, the band was asked what the hiatus meant for their future, with Dacus stating that she was "not convinced" it would be permanent.